tangyoha/telegram_media_downloader/README.md

 - api_id - The api_id you got from telegram apps
 - chat_id -  The id of the chat/channel you want to download media.
 Which you get from the above-mentioned steps.
 - last_read_message_id - If it is the first time you are going to read the channel let it be `0` or if you have already used this script to download media it will have some numbers which are auto-updated after the scripts successful execution.
 Don't change it.
-- media_types - Type of media to download, yopu can update what type of media you want to download it can be only one or all the available types.
+- media_types - Type of media to download, you can update which type of media you want to download it can be one or any of the available types.

 ## Execution
 ```sh